larsenwork/postcss-easing-gradients/README.md

 ## Options

-### precision: 0.1
+### colorStops: 15

-is the default and creates ~17 color stops.
-A higher number creates a more "low poly" gradient and banding becomes very visible when using anything above 0.2.
+is the default.
+A lower number creates a more "low poly" gradient with less code but a higher risk of banding.

 ### alphaDecimals: 5